Scholarships & Awards

 Ida S. Wolfson Scholarship is a $1000 scholarship awarded to an out-of-state junior art major (BA in Art or BFA in Studio Art) with a minimum 3.0 GPA who demonstrates achievement through the submission of a portfolio of artworks.

 Applications for all scholarships should be submitted through the Auburn University Scholarship Opportunity Manager (AUSOM).
-The application deadline is March 1, 2017.
+The application deadline is February 1, 2019 at 4:45pm.

 Department of Art & Art History Awards

 The Department of Art & Art History honors excellent student work with annual awards, and inclusion in annual juried shows.
 Current students are encouraged to apply for awards by submitting an application directly to the department.

 Contact Assistant Professor Karen Sonik (firstname.lastname@example.org), Chair, Scholarship and Awards Committee, with questions.

 Raeford B. Liles Annual Awards are two $500 awards given to outstanding senior art students, one female and one male, for the purpose of providing art supplies.
 Students will be nominated by the faculty and the Chair of the Department of Art and Art History.
 Preference will be given to students with demonstrated financial need.